Alexander-Jordan/bbit/.github/ISSUE_TEMPLATE/template-video-4.edit.md

 ---
-name: 'Video: Edit'
+name: 'Video: 4.
+Edit'
-description: Choose this template when it's time to edit a video.
+description: For editing a video.
-about: Choose this template when it's time to edit a video.
+about: For editing a video.
 title: 'Edit: [video_name]'
-labels: ''
+labels: 'edit'
 assignees: ''

 ---